-- 5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
+5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
 Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated person.
+In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.

+5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed system in the setting (see Appendix 1 for suggested template).
+Records should include:

+- a clear and comprehensive summary of the concern - · details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome

-In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed template (see Appendix 1). - 5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice & Duty Service (CADS) as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented. - 5.8 All referrals will be made in line with Norfolk Children's Services procedures as outlined in Appendix 3. - 5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS immediately.
+5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice & Duty Service (CADS) as required.
+All information and actions taken, including the reasons for any decisions made, will be fully documented.

+5.8 All referrals will be made in line with Norfolk Children's Services procedures as outlined in Appendix 3.

+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS immediately.
 Anybody can make a referral in these circumstances.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
-Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with Norfolk CADS, or the police if: - the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety. - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+Concerns should always lead to help for the child at some point.

+5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
+However, they may also share information directly with Norfolk CADS, or the police if:

+- the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety.

+5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
 If any member of staff does not feel the situation has been addressed appropriately at this point should contact Norfolk CADS directly with their concerns.